andrewharmellaw/deck-adopting-ddd-at-scale/PITCHME.md

 We have first hand experience of seeing what failed DDD looks like on a very large scale.
 We have seen in detail how pseudo-DDD is the near enemy[1] or real DDD, and that when it strikes it can make the adoption job all the harder, and make the journey towards shaping a success even more effort.

 There was a LOT of Tech (Design) Debt.
 (We'll get to why in a little bit.)

 ---

 ## Our Goals

-* Solve the right problems and build the right software
+* Solve the right business problems and build the right software
 * Make teams independent (as opposed to tightly coupled) so they could build and release independently (and therefore more quickly).
 * Prioritize the areas we focussed which maximised value for the client AND developers
+* Pick the right battle - there are so many things that you can make perfect, pick the ones that adds most value.

 ---